mtakala/simracing_wireless_buttons/README.md

 X = 3.75
 X = 3600 \* 3.75 / YOUR_MEASURED_VOLTAGE

-This will result in a value for BATTERY_LOW_VOLTAGE_THRESHOLD that should work, as ADC is linear.
+This will result in a value for BATTERY\_LOW\_VOLTAG\E_THRESHOLD that should work, as ADC is linear.
 Round up to the next even hundred to be extra safe.
 -------------------------------------------------------------------------